How High Do Planes Fly?

 There is no real difference between how high a domestic flight may fly and international flights.

-Sometimes domestic flights are relatively short so, in that case, they may not have time to reach a cruising altitude before needing to descend again or they may be operated by aircraft that have a lower maximum altitude.
+Sometimes, domestic flights are relatively short, so they may not have time to reach a cruising altitude before needing to descend again, or they may be operated by aircraft with a lower maximum altitude.

-Particularly across the US, domestic flights can be longer than many international flights.
+Domestic flights can be longer than many international flights, particularly across the US.

 How high do private jets fly?